Cunard

 • Exclusive Burro Creek Waterfall Lodge and Crab Feast

-Cunard also offers pre- and post-cruise train tours inclusive of a 3- or 5-day hotel plus 2 full days of train travel on the Rocky Mountaineer.
-The tour is an extension to the Alaskan cruise.
-The 3-night "Rocky Mountaineer Tour" (post-cruise package) departs from Vancouver and ends in Calgary, while the 4-night train tour (pre-cruise package) is the reverse route (Calgary to Vancouver) and includes an additional day in Banff.
+Cunard also offers pre- and post-cruise train tours that include a 3- or 5-day hotel stay and two full days of travel aboard the Rocky Mountaineer.
+These tours serve as extensions to Alaskan cruises.
+The 3-night "Rocky Mountaineer Tour" (post-cruise package) departs from Vancouver and ends in Calgary, while the 4-night pre-cruise package runs the reverse route—from Calgary to Vancouver—and includes an extra day in Banff.

-The Rocky Mountaineer is currently the only passenger rail service on this historic route.
-The land journey offers 180-degree panoramic views of lakes, canyons and snow-capped mountains.
-The train itself features luxurious coaches and expansive glass-dome windows.
+The Rocky Mountaineer is currently the only passenger rail service along this historic route.
+The land journey features 180-degree panoramic views of lakes, canyons, and snow-capped mountains.
+The train offers luxurious coaches and expansive glass-dome windows.

 Cunard related cruise news